Flaky Salmon Burgers are rich in omega-3s and topped with a flavorful Avocado Garlic Sauce.

 Bottom line: When purchasing fish, you want to make sure that it supports the environment and is sustainable.
 The Monterey Bay Aquarium in California evaluates fishing practices around the world and rates sustainability based on the following criteria: inherent vulnerability of the fish, effects of fishing on the overall habitat, the status on the stock, and the nature of the by-catch.
 They have found that wild-caught Alaskan salmon is the most sustainably sourced of all salmon.
 Watch this video to learn more on this topic.

-As you can see, I’m pretty passionate about the topic of food quality and could go on and on.
-Maybe a future blog post on sourcing quality seafood?!
+As you can see, I’m pretty passionate about the topic of food quality and could go on and on…and I did in this post on how to choose safer seafood.

 Let’s get back to the recipe…